telus/tds-core/guide/design/colour.md

 The TELUS digital colour palette is mandated by the TELUS Brand team and should not be adjusted without explicit approval.
 If you should have any questions regarding implementation, please [get in touch with us](../contact.md).

-## Roadmap

-- v1.0: Basic colour palette implemented as Sass variables
-- Expose colour tokens to JavaScript
-- Expand the colour palette to include more shade/tints of specific hues of colour
-- Adopt a more semantically naming scheme
-- Document and codify accessible colour combinations